libp2p/testlab/README.md

 ### Deployment Configuration

 The entrypoint for most projects using the testlab will be their deployment configuration, a JSON document declaring the desired network configuration.
+An example config can be found in the [examples directory](examples/test.json).
 It's broken into the following top level sections:

 #### `Name: string`